 How to do

-1. Place an incline bench in front of a cable machine and attach a wide bar at the cable machine.
+1. Place an incline bench in front of a cable machine and attach a wide bar to the cable machine.

-3. Hold the bar with a grip than shoulder and bring the bar towards the abdomen.
+3. Hold the bar with a grip on the shoulder and bring the bar towards the abdomen.

 4. Slowly return to the starting position and repeat the movement.